 - the use of the building

-- the name or addresses of known owners or other persons responsible
+- the name or addresses of known owners or other persons responsible.

-Note: Planning enforcement action cannot be taken if the works or change of use do not require permission/consent, or it's permitted by planning legislation.
+Please note: Planning enforcement action cannot be taken if the works or change of use do not require permission/consent, or it's permitted by planning legislation.
 For this reason, formal enforcement action cannot be taken on many of the reports of unauthorised development the council receives.

 How we investigate breaches of planning control